All Episodes

 It's been that way through the ancient Greeks, all the way back into the Egyptians, back all the way into the Bronze Age.

-You would labor, they would give you silver, they would give you species that you could carry forward through time.
+And, you know, back thousands, thousands of years, you would labor, they would give you silver, they would give you species that you could carry forward through time.

 When we got into paper, they could print as much paper as they want.

-It changes the ratio of paper to uh to uh hard species to hard uh currency to hard money, and uh it pollutes everything, and this is where we're at now, where they are able to proffer the idea that there are these things, these scams, these um uh these are actual illegal kind of scams, right?
+And this is where we're at now, where they are able to proffer the idea that there are these things, these scams, these are actual illegal kinds of scams, right?

-And so they are official, but it doesn't make them any less a scam.
+And so, they are official, but it doesn't make them any less a scam.

-And they are in fact scamming their way by printing so many of these things, they're scamming their way right down to the point where we won't have to deal with them anymore.
+And they are, in fact, scamming their way by printing so many of these things, they're scamming their way right down to the point where we won't have to deal with them anymore.

-Uh, this will be very, very, very chaotic, it won't happen overnight.
+This will be very, very, very chaotic.

-Um there'd be a lot of chaos leading up to it.
+There'll be a lot of chaos leading up to it.

 Now, the good news is we have in place nascent systems that can provide for us the species, the money that we need to make all of this work.

-We'll get back into educating people about real money and how money works, and and having to work for silver educates you and you hold on to that shit because it's not paper.
+And having to work for silver educates you, and you hold on to that shit because it's not paper.

 It doesn't blow off a tree, so to speak, right?